mayukh3333/CheckMyCarrots/README.md

 <img src="images/app.png">

 # Introduction
 Do you trust all the news you hear from social media?
 All news are not real, right?
 So how will you detect the fake news?
-We will be using Multinomial Naive Bayes method to classify the news article scrapped from the news article link, as fake or real.
+We will be using passive aggressive classifier to classify the news article scrapped from the news article link, as fake or real.

 # Data
 The dataset we’ll use for this python project- we’ll call it news.csv.
-This dataset has a shape of 7796×4.
 The first column identifies the news, the second and third are the title and text, and the fourth column has labels denoting whether the news is REAL or FAKE.
 The dataset can be downloaded from [here](https://www.dropbox.com/s/a9tnlsont46g9wg/news_dataset.csv?dl=0)

 # Project Structre
 This project has four major parts :